tpeterka/mfa/README.md

 spack install mfa thread=tbb
 ```

-TBB is the only threading currently implemented, but other threading models such as SYCL and Kokkos are being developed.
+TBB is the only threading model currently implemented, but other threading models such as SYCL and Kokkos are being developed.

 ## Installing manually